Andrew Zuckerman (American, b.1977)

-Exhibitions of Zuckerman’s work include a solo show of photographs from CREATURE at the Forma International Center of Photography in Milan and the ongoing WISDOM traveling exhibition, featuring portraits and interviews with extraordinary individuals over the age of 65, including Nelson Mandela, Andrew Wyeth, and Chuck Close.
+Zuckerman’s work has recently been included in the “Flowers and Mushrooms” exhibit at the Museum de Moderne in Salzburg, as well as Nevada Museum of Art’s 2014 “Late Harvest” exhibition.
+Two of Zuckerman’s photographs were retained by the museum for its permanent collection.
+Additional exhibitions of Zuckerman’s work include a solo show of photographs from CREATURE at the Forma International Center of Photography in Milan and the ongoing WISDOM traveling exhibition, featuring portraits and interviews with extraordinary individuals over the age of 65, including Nelson Mandela, Andrew Wyeth, and Chuck Close.
 It premiered at the State Library of New South Wales in Sydney, Australia.
-In July 2008, Zuckerman’s portrait of Nelson Mandela appeared on the cover of Time magazine.
+In July 2008.
 Zuckerman’s companion film to BIRD has been exhibited on The High Line in New York City in 2009, and at the Institute of Contemporary Art in Boston in 2010.
-Photographs from BIRD were on display at Colette in Paris.
 His short film, “High Falls,” premiered at the 2007 Sundance Film Festival, and was selected as Best Short Film at the Woodstock Film Festival the same year.
-Writer David Carr called the project “a pretty film and a pretty smart film” in his New York Times review.
-In 2010, Zuckerman interviewed and photographed over fifty eminent musicians, composers, and producers (from Ornette Coleman to Iggy Pop) for the MUSIC project, which was realized as a book, film, and iPad app.
-His most recent multimedia project, FLOWER, includes images of over 250 varieties of flora with an accompanying taxonomical index and time lapse films of the life cycles of seven species, which were created from thousands of high definition stills.
-Filmmaker David Lynch has called FLOWER “a grand celebration of mother nature’s artistry.”
-CREATURE, BIRD, and FLOWER are informed by a conservationist approach.

-Zuckerman’s work has been commissioned by influential international brands and for inclusion in major private collections.
+Zuckerman has beenhas been commissioned by influential international brands and for inclusion in major private collections.